rabbitmq/rabbitmq-website/site/stomp.md

 all interfaces on port 61613 and have a default user login/passcode of `guest`/`guest`.

-To change this, edit your
+To change the listener port, edit your
 [Configuration file](/configure.html#configuration-file),
 to contain a `tcp_listeners` variable for the `rabbitmq_stomp` application.